 Assignments are due on the dates set by the instructor at the beginning of class.
+The instructor does not accept emailed assignments and assignments must not be double sided printed.
 Unauthorized late assignments will have a 5% per day late penalty applied to the assigned grade (including weekend days).
 If there is a valid reason for an extension, it must be requested prior to the due date although students should be advised that extensions are rarely granted in lieu of the late penalty.